-Here’s my swing at the product manager vs. project manager conundrum.
+Here’s my take on the product manager vs project manager question.

-I’ve managed in the digital space long enough to recognize the lack of understanding—or time to care—for what a Product Manager does and what a Project Manager does, and the difference between Product manager and Project manager roles.
+I’ve managed in the digital space long enough to recognize the lack of understanding—or time to care—for what product managers do and what project managers do, and the difference between these key roles.

 In this article

 - What Is A Product Manager?

 - Product Managers vs Project Managers: Key Differences

 - Product Manager vs Project Manager FAQs

 A project manager is someone who is responsible for a successful project from start to finish as it relates to scope, budget, and project timeline.